stub42/cassandra-charm/README.md

 # Known Limitations and Issues

-Changing the configuration of a deployed Cassandra cluster is supported; however it will result in a restart of each Cassandra node as the changes are implemented which may result in outages.
+Changing the configuration of a deployed Cassandra cluster is supported;
+however it will result in a restart of each Cassandra node as the changes are implemented which may result in outages.

 Adding persistent storage after a node has had no persistent storage and it has existing data on the "local" file system is not currently not supported.

+This is the 'trusty' charm.
+Upgrade from the 'precise' charm is not supported.

 # Configuration